 Dairy products.
 1 cup of milk = 5% of RDA

 Spinach - 1 cup cooked = 30% RDA

 Bran of wholewheat

-This smoked salmon dip can be whipped together literally in five minutes or less.
-Just toss the ingredients together and blend the mixture until it reaches the consistency you like; add more or less olive oil.
+This smoked salmon-dip can be whipped together literally in five minutes or less.
+Just toss the ingredients into a bowl and blend the mixture until it reaches the consistency you enjoy; add more olive oil if you like.

 Do not add any extra salt; there is plenty in the feta cheese.

 It must be acknowledged that we should limit smoked foods at our tables, and it is frankly difficult to obtain salmon with any confidence that is not from a fish-farm.